davidinfosec/Domain-Name-Ninja/README.md

 ## Example

-``python dnn.py -TLD ".com" -RP "myResults" -LP "myWordLists" -L1 "myList1.txt" -L2 "myList2.txt" -OA "100" -TS``
+``python dnn.py -TLD '.com' -RP 'my_results' -LP 'my_wordlists' -L1 'list1.txt' -L2 'list2.txt' -TS -FN 'awesomedomains``

-This command will run the script with the TLDs '.com', save the generated domain list to the 'myResults' directory, use the wordlists located in the 'myWordLists' directory, and combine the lists 'myList1.txt' and 'myList2.txt'.
-It will output 100 domains.
-The script will also open a text file with a summary of the generated domains.
-The script will then write the generated domain list to a text file, and also copy it to the clipboard.
-The text file will be named in the format of 'newList_<current date and time>.txt' and saved in the specified results path directory.
+This command will run the script with the TLD '.com', save the generated domain list to the 'my_results' directory, use the wordlists located in the 'my_wordlists' directory, and combine the lists 'list1.txt' and 'list2.txt'.
+It will also show a text summary of the generated domains and save the generated domain list to a text file named 'awesomedomains_<current date and time>.txt' in the specified results path directory, and copy it to the clipboard.

 To view the help menu, run the script with the -h or --help option.